aqueducthq/gitbook/integrations/viewing-data-in-an-integration.md

 ## Base Data Artifacts
 These are the data artifacts that exist in the integration that wasn't loaded there via the Aqueduct `.load` function.
 ### Aqueduct UI
 These can be found in the integration details page in the UI.
+You can bring up the integration details page by:
+1. Navigate to the Integrations page via the tab labeled "Integrations" in the left side pane.
+2. Select the integration of interest from the list of connected integrations in the Integrations page.
-You can bring up the integration details page by selecting the integration of interest in the Integrations page.
-By selecting the base data artifact on the list, you can preview the artifact.
+3. You have landed on the Integration Details page for the integration you selected.
+By selecting the base data artifact on the list of base tables for the integration, you can preview the artifact.

 &#x20;